What is the Difference Between Mediation and Arbitration?

 An increasing number of divorcing couples are choosing alternative conflict resolution methods within their divorce.
 Amongst the most common and beneficial types of litigation-free divorce alternatives are mediation and arbitration.
 Both of these forms of conflict resolution involve a neutral third party who will serve both parties with the end goal of reaching an amenable and amicable agreement.
 There are some key differences between mediation and arbitration which lead to unique advantages and disadvantages based on each couple’s unique circumstances.

-At Jacobs Berger, our attorneys take pride in offering dynamic and individualized legal solutions for our Morris County clients from towns including Madison, Morristown, Randolph, Denville, East Hanover, Florham Park, Dover, and across Northern New Jersey.
-We believe that avoiding litigation is both possible and often advantageous for those resolving even the most complex legal issues surrounding divorce such as child support, child custody, alimony, equitable distribution of assets, and much more.
+At Jacobs Berger, our attorneys take pride in offering dynamic and individualized legal solutions for our clients across New Jersey.
+We believe that avoiding litigation is both possible and often advantageous for those resolving even the most complex legal issues surrounding divorces such as child support, child custody, alimony, equitable distribution of assets, and much more.
 Our firm is built on the belief that the cookie-cutter legal service of larger firms do not do enough to meet the unique needs and concerns of divorcing couples.

 “The Similarities of Mediation and Arbitration”